RenewalRate.ca

 Is switching lenders at renewal worth it for a 30-basis-point rate gap?

-On a $400,000 balance with 25-year amortization remaining, a 30-basis-point gap saves roughly $5,200 over a five-year term.
+On a $400,000 balance with 25-year amortization remaining, a 30-basis-point gap saves roughly $5,500 to $5,800 over a five-year term.
 That clears typical switch costs of $1,000 to $1,500 by a wide margin, and clears them by an even wider margin when the receiving lender absorbs legal and appraisal.
 For a clean file, the answer is yes for any spread above 10 basis points; for a non-absorbed file, the threshold is closer to 15 to 20 basis points.

 Do I have to requalify when I switch lenders?